xthuan/xthuan.github.io/_pages/about.md

 His major reserach work centers around time synchronization & network security of low-power wireless networks including wireless sensor network and LoRa; he investigates as well wireless sensing based on artificial intelligence.

-He serves as a Session Chair/TPC member for decent conferences including ICC'23,24, GC'23, ISAS'23 and VTC'22,23.
+He is an Associate Editor of IEEE Sensors Journal and a Guest Editor of Electronics.
+He also serves as a Session Chair/TPC member for decent conferences including ICC'23,24, GC'23, ISAS'23 and VTC'22,23.

 He serves as a reviewer for journals including
 * IEEE Transactions on Communications